 Sri Ujjaini Mahankali Temple is an important temple dedicated to Shakti worship in Telangana.
 As the legend goes the deity was installed here in the beginning of 19th century by some devotees from Ujjain in Madhya Pradesh.

 There were more than 40 photographers, but that was no match for the numbers in which the believers have shown up, hence I never got the opportunity to enter the temple, perhaps it is true when they say “you don’t go to the temple, the mother goddess calls you” so I am sure my day to visit temple will come but today was not that day.

 |Smiling All The Way To The Temple|

-The colors of Bonalu are a feast for eyes, kids and women clad in their finest clothes and jewelry, with colourful flowers in the hair were for a change getting competition from men in colourful dhoti’s and painted face to depict various demons that the Kali had destroyed in the epics that I grew on, long before imported superheroes made their debut on Indian box office.
-All this led to a very colourful morning though the sea of colours was occasionally polluted by the dirty white of the politicians visiting the temple, leaving stranded and waiting the very people who have voted them to power.
+The colors of Bonalu are a feast for eyes, kids, and women clad in their finest clothes and jewelry, with colourful flowers in the hair were for a change getting competition from men in colourful dhoti’s and painted face to depict various demons that the Kali had destroyed in the epics that I grew on, long before imported superheroes made their debut at Indian box office.
+All this led to a very colorful morning though the sea of colors was occasionally polluted by the dirty white of the politicians visiting the temple, leaving stranded and waiting for the very people who have voted them to power.